“Job-sharing: the pros outweigh the cons”

 By the time a lecturer position came up in Aerospace in 2002, Ann and I both had had children, and were both in part-time Research Associate roles.
 The issue with Research Associate roles is that they are temporary due to funding, so the lack of job security was impacting on us.
 We were very senior Research Associates and were writing our own proposals, so it gets frustrating at this level that you cannot be the Principal Investigator at this stage if you’re a Research Associate.
 We realised that we could lead on research projects if we went for the next level.

 We knew each other already, and knew each other’s working patterns– so it seemed the logical thing to do to both apply for a job share – we realised we could do this together.
-Initially the department was confused, but then said yes.
+Initially the response was confused, but then they said yes.
 But in terms of recruitment we had to be treated as separate applicants and then be ranked first and second, applying for the role as full-time, and then both requesting for part-time.
 These processes have probably changed it was 2002/3 – I hope!

 We’re quite similar in terms of our academic aspirations.
 For us, it was never about status.
 I didn’t want to be ‘Professor Jones’, I just wanted to do an interesting job and be able to be at home some of the time.
 That matching of aspiration between Ann and I is probably why our job share has lasted so long.